Skip to main content

 Sustainable weddings and catering

-In the hires team, weddings have joined the Sustainable Wedding Alliance, which promotes sustainable venues.
-The team has introduced paperless viewings where customer details are taken digitally, and they will now advise against the use of pre-packed confetti packets.
+The team has introduced paperless viewings where customer details are taken digitally, and they will now advise against the use of pre-packed confetti packets, and recommend natural flower petals instead.

 Also on food, our catering team has now replaced all plastic cutlery with wooden alternatives for anyone wishing to take their food away.
 All condiments are no longer in plastic sachets, making our canteen a more sustainable place to eat.